brandondsz/brandondsz.github.io/README.md

 I’m a Full Stack Software Engineer with over a decade of experience building scalable web and cloud applications.
 My focus is on delivering business-impacting solutions with clean, efficient code.

 Currently, I'm working at **Learning Pool** on **OnScreen**, a digital adoption platform.

+When I'm not working I spend my time at the Gym, Cycling, doing random photography or traveling and exploring new places.

 ---